60 Month Lifetime Limit on FIP Benefits

 What Counts Toward the 60 Month Limit?

 Any month an adult head of household gets FIP benefits counts toward the 60-month limit.
 Also, under federal law, any TANF (welfare) payment a person gets in any state counts toward the 60 months.
 For any month that the FIP child lives with both parents and only one parent is on Supplemental Security Income (SSI), that month counts toward the 60-month limit.
-But, the 60-month limit does not apply if the FIP child lives with one parent and that parent is on SSI.
+But, the 60-month limit does not apply if the FIP child lives with one parent and that parent is on SSI or if the child lives with both parents and they are both on SSI.

 Example 1: A mom and her two children get FIP.
 The whole family will be ineligible when the mom has received FIP for 60 months.